The Youngerman Center Preschool program provides young children with learning experiences

 depending on his/her unique learning styles and abilities.

 - Activities are designed to introduce and promote new skills, while at the same time

 modifying them as needed, so the child is successful.

 - Aspects of the following curriculum program have been adopted:

 The Creative Curriculum for Preschool, 4th Edition ©2002

 Diane Trister Dodge, Laura J. Colker, & Cate Heroman

 Teaching Strategies, INC., Washington, DC

-- The classroom staff consists of a special education teacher, graduate speech language pathology students, and clinical supervisor.
+- The classroom staff consists of a graduate speech language pathology students and

 - Children that are eligible for kindergarten are not eligible for YCPP.